Wood Anemone is a native perennial early spring forb producing an aerial flowering shoot 2 to 8 inches high.

 The inflorescence is a single flower, about 1 inch wide, on a long stalk rising directly from the root and appearing above a whorl of 3 leaf-like bracts.

 Flowers: Blooms can begin in mid-April if the season is early and can last into June during a late spring season.
 The flower may have a pinkish tinge when it opens, but turns white as it matures.
 The color is in the sepals, there are no petals.
 Sepals normally number 5 but there can be up to 25.
 The multitude of additional sepals can give the appearance of a doubled flower.
 Stamens number 30 to 60 have white filaments and creamy-white anthers.
+The stamens surround a greenish set of pistils, each with a style - one ovule per pistil.

 Varieties: Two are recognized - see notes in the bottom page section.